 Confident people plan how and when they check their phone, rather than just reacting whenever it dings.
 They don’t let fear dictate their actions.
 Instead, they wait to check it when they have more time to respond, keeping their priorities in check.

-3. They Take Responsibility for Their Own Actions
+3. Take Responsibility for Your Actions

 They don’t make excuses or blame others.
 They know that they are in charge of their behaviors.
-Sure, they may have sought the advice of others, but ultimately it’s a confident person who takes ownership over all that is going on around them and gives confidence to others to be responsible for themselves as well.
+Sure, they may have sought the advice of others, but ultimately it’s a confident person who takes ownership over all that is going on around them and gives self-confidence to others to be responsible for themselves as well.

 Take ownership over your life and actions!